-By these actions we intend to put pressure on organisations that show no respect for workers’ rights and thus achieve specific improvements for migrant workers.
-But also aim to give visibility to the instability of migrant employment conditions as we are considered cheap labour.
+We intend to put pressure on organisations that show no respect for workers’ rights and thus achieve specific improvements for migrant workers.
+But we also aim to show the instability of migrant employment conditions due to the fact we are considered cheap labour.

-Also migrants’ precarious working conditions means precarious life conditions, precarity transfer to everyday life and have a negative impact on self esteem and self worth as a human being.
-Not being able to communicate through language barriers, understand your rights or know where to go as most migrants lack the cultural, societal and family support that they have in their own countries have a huge impact on the self and make people accept their own exploitation while dehumanizing.
+Migrants’ precarious working conditions mean precarious life conditions as precarity transfers to everyday life.
+This has a negative impact on self esteem and self worth as a human being.
+Not being able to communicate due to language barriers, understand your rights or know where to go (as most migrants lack the cultural, societal and family support that they have in their own countries) has a huge impact on the self and makes people accept their own exploitation and dehumanising treatment.

-For these reasons we promote and teach empowerment and give tools in our workshops; from a wide variety of knowledge transfer issues and sharing experiences to give you resources for self defense in several life scenarios.
+For these reasons we promote and teach empowerment and useful tools in our workshops; from a wide variety of knowledge transfer issues and sharing experiences to give you resources for self defence in several life scenarios.

-We also facilitate the access to already existing organisations, unions and resources already established in Scotland as well as working closely with other social activist groups in improving labour/life conditions for all workers!
+We also help access existing organisations, unions and resources already established in Scotland as well as working closely with other social activist groups in improving labour/life conditions for all workers!

-Queries and consultations will be primarily done by email.
-Ask for an appointment, here: https://piescotland.org/es/contacto/
+Queries and consultations will be done primarily by email.
+Ask for an appointment.
+Appointments are on Fridays at ACE.

-We always need people to help us, especially with translations, knowledge in social support, work related support, etc. in Scotland.
-If you are interested, contact us through our website PIE Scotland.
-You can also find us on our Facebook page.
+PIE always need people to help, especially with translations, knowledge in social support, work related support, etc. in Scotland.
+If you are interested, contact PIE here or check out the Facebook page.copyright